Medical Marketing Using Empathy, Compassion, and Humor

 Undoubtedly, you have seen stories about businesses in many different industries who get in trouble for having a terrible advertising campaign that upsets a significant number of people.
 You do not want a news story about how everyone is mad at you about your medical clinic’s advertisement.
 You may have said aloud, “Why didn’t anyone stop that marketing campaign or thought it wouldn’t make people upset when hearing that story?”
 The problem is that people who work together long often enough begin to think the same.
 Just because everyone in the office may think it is funny, does not mean the rest of the community will have the same impression.
 It is always best to check with a third party outside of the office to make sure your medical marketing efforts strike the right emotional tone.
 You need to check in with others outside of your medical clinic if you are trying to be “edgy” or “make people think.”
 These types of marketing campaigns that use emotion to connect with patients are often more likely to cause bad publicity.

-Which is easier?
+Which is more effective?
 Empathy, Compassion, or Humor?

 The emotion you want to select often depends on your medical clinic’s nature, and the goals you want to achieve.
 Your clinic may be able to use all three in different marketing campaigns and be somewhat effective.
 On the other side, maybe only one emotion produces the results you had set for it.
 You will have to experiment to see which emotion converts the most patients for your clinic.
 Generally, humor is the easiest, followed by empathy, then compassion.
 With that said, this is very dependent on your medical clinic and the activities you conduct there.